 Planting: Apple seedling can be planted in the month of February-March while the plants are still dormant.
-Ensure the graft union is kept 15-20cm Granny smith and Jonathan is recommended for proper fruiting.
+Ensure the graft union is kept 15-20cm above the soil.
+Plantation of 10% pollinizer varieties like Golden delicious, Granny smith and Jonathan is recommended for proper fruiting.